Berkshire's Local Nature Recovery Strategy

 Local Nature Recovery Strategies (LNRSs) are spatial strategies to recover nature across England: part of the 2021 Environment Act.
 Together, they will cover the country in a Nature Recovery Network (NRN).

-The Royal Borough of Windsor and Maidenhead are excited to be the Responsible Authority for our Berkshire LNRS.
+The Royal Borough of Windsor and Maidenhead are excited to be the Responsible Authority (RA) for our Berkshire LNRS.
 Bracknell, Reading, Slough, West Berkshire and Wokingham are supporting authorities with Natural England.
-They will help contribute to the strategy.
+They are helping to contribute to the strategy.
 Updates on the progress of the LNRS are posted below.

 Now is a really exciting time for nature.